Abdelrahman-Kh-Fouad/Deployment/About/README.md

             #9
             model = '1ECwXvWlPmi7m5frvhGq5z2vfPhldAU8j
        ```

 - When all engines running they making sure that all basic engine connected to basic engine.
   - All ips cahnges will go to basic engine and change it in configrations.
   - Every engine response to handling models in it server (run model edit it and remove it ) and redirct images to correct services **(that contain modls)**.
 <img src="./Figures/timeline.drawio.png">

-  - all changes will be saved in small database saves system state.
+  - All changes will be saved in small database saves system state.
   - **Basic engine** has api to receive all changes from `Midlle-ware dashboard` and handle images and send images scores .